Do you want to apply for a birth certificate in Kenya? In this article, we will take you through the process of getting a Kenyan birth certificate.

 - Anon-refundable fee of $10.00for each certificate payable only by bank transfer (Embassy of theRepublic of Kenya, IBAN:DE63100400000266014004) or EC-Debit card at the Embassy.
 Cash payments will not be accepted.
 Overpaid amounts will not be refunded.
 Enclose a copy of the bank transfer slips together with the application.

-Please note that the processing time takes 3 months or more depending on the time it takes for the authorities to verify parents citizenship details.
+Please note that the processing time takes three months or more, depending on the time it takes for the authorities to verify parents citizenship details.

 Applying for a Birth Certificate as an Adult